Ijnaka22len/AIDrawPen/README.md

 - **Engaging and Interactive**: Makes rehabilitation exercises fun and engaging.
 - **Progress Tracking**: Monitors and visualizes children's progress over time.
 - **User-Friendly Interface**: Tailored specifically for children.
-- **Tiny ML Model Deployment**: Real-time shape recognition for circles, V-shapes, and triangles using a model deployed on the EFR32MG32 microcontroller.
+- **Tiny ML Model Deployment**: Real-time shape recognition for circles, V-shapes, L-shapes, W-shapes, triangles, etc. using a model deployed on the EFR32MG32 microcontroller.
 - **History of Drawing Activities**: Detailed history tracking for monitoring improvements.

 ## Tiny ML Model

-The AIDrawPen project incorporates a tiny Machine Learning (ML) model capable of recognizing basic shapes such as circles, V-shapes, and triangles.
-This model is deployed on the EFR32MG32 microcontroller, enabling real-time shape recognition.
+The AIDrawPen project incorporates a tiny Machine Learning (ML) model capable of recognizing basic shapes such as circles, V-shapes, L-shapes, W-shapes, triangles, etc. This model is deployed on the EFR32MG32 microcontroller, enabling real-time shape recognition.
 By utilizing this model, the pen can accurately detect and interpret the shapes drawn by children, providing immediate feedback and tracking their progress.

 ## Getting Started